JD Vance: the 'never Trump guy' who's about to become vice-president

 At the same conference, he said the UK was "not doing so good" because of immigration and claimed that under a Labour government, the country would become the “first truly Islamist country” with a nuclear bomb.

-He received a rapturous welcome when he entered the Republican National Convention in Milwaukee in July, shortly after his selection was announced.
+He received a rapturous welcome when he entered the venue in Milwaukee, appearing slightly in awe as he was greeted by the party faithful.

-His comments about Haitian immigrants eating pets, based on unsubstantiated internet rumours, were repeated by Trump during the presidential debate earlier this month and caused huge upheaval in Springfield, a city not far from Vance's hometown in Ohio.
+He continued to attract controversy, spreading baseless rumours about Haitian immigrants eating pets, which caused huge upheaval in Springfield, a city not far from Vance's hometown in Ohio.

-During a CNN interview Vance said he felt the need to "create stories so that the... media actually pays attention to the suffering of the American people”.
+During a CNN interview, Vance explained that he felt the need to "create stories so that the... media actually pays attention to the suffering of the American people”.

-But he also insisted that constituents have told him stories of pet-eating by immigrants, even though his Senate office has not responded to requests for further details.
+He insisted that constituents had told him stories of pet-eating by immigrants, even though he did not elaborate and his Senate office did not respond to the BBC's requests for details.

 Red white and blue banner